The Station nightclub fire: Aftermath and casualties

 Of the 462 people in the building for the concert, 100 were killed, 230 were injured, and 132 escaped uninjured.
-The initial death toll was 96 people; Four more individuals died in the hospital in the weeks following, bringing the toll to 100.

-Among those who died in the fire were Great White guitarist Ty Longley, and the show's emcee, WHJY DJ Mike "The Doctor" Gonsalves.
-Longley reportedly died after returning to the building to retrieve his guitar.
+Ninety-six individuals died at the scene, and four more died in the hospital in the following weeks.
+Among those who died in the fire were Great White guitarist Ty Longley and the show's master of ceremonies WHJY DJ Mike "Dr Metal" Gonsalves.

-Four employees of the Station were killed in the fire.
-In April 2003, The Derderians were fined $1.07 million for failing to carry workers' compensation insurance for their employees.
-The fine was not resolved until 2013, ten years after the fire, when it was upheld by a judge.
-One survivor claimed that a bouncer blocked a side door as attendees attempted to escape the building, stating the door was only to be used by the band.
+Four employees of The Station were killed in the fire.
+In April 2003, the Derderians were fined $1.07 million for failing to carry workers' compensation insurance for their employees.
+The fine was not resolved until 2013, ten years after the fire, when a judge upheld it.

-Providence Phoenix columnist Ian Donnis wrote of the effect that the fire had on the close-knit Rhode Island community, "The loss of so much life would represent a tragedy anywhere, but it struck especially hard in Rhode Island, the nation's smallest state, where no place is more than an hour away by car and the fire claimed one tenth of one percent of the state's population."
+Providence Phoenix columnist Ian Donnis wrote of the effect that the fire had on the close-knit Rhode Island community, "The loss of so much life would represent a tragedy anywhere, but it struck especially hard in Rhode Island, the nation's smallest state, where no place is more than an hour away by car..."
 Many of the survivors of the fire developed post-traumatic stress disorder after the event.

 Recording and account

 The fire, from its inception, was caught on videotape by cameraman Brian Butler for WPRI-TV of Providence, and the beginning of that tape was released to national news stations.
 Butler was there for a planned piece on nightclub safety being reported by Jeffrey A. Derderian, a WPRI news reporter who was also a part-owner of The Station.
 The report had been inspired by the E2 nightclub stampede in Chicago that killed 21 people three days earlier.
 Derderian had begun working for WPRI on February 17, three days before the fire.
-WPRI-TV and Derderian were criticized for the conflict of interest in having a reporter do a report concerning his own property.
+WPRI-TV and Derderian were criticized for the conflict of interest in having a reporter report on his own property.
 Derderian resigned from WPRI on June 30.

 At the scene of the fire, Butler gave this account of the tragedy:

 Investigation

 NIST report

 A National Institute of Standards and Technology (NIST) investigation of the fire under the authority of the National Construction Safety Team Act, using computer simulations with FDS and a mockup of the stage area and dance floor, concluded that a fire sprinkler system would have contained the fire long enough to give everyone time to exit safely.
 The Station, which was built in 1946, was exempt from a sprinkler requirement in the state fire code through a grandfather clause, which stated that buildings constructed before 1976 were not required to have a sprinkler system.
-The NIST report was released on March 3, 2005 and was made available in two parts on June 30, 2005.
+The NIST report was released on March 3, 2005, and was made available in two parts on June 30, 2005.